Russia to pay bonds in rubles, which may cause default

 “It is not clear to me, even if the clause is there, that Russia would be entitled to use it,” said G. Mitu Gulati, a professor at the University of Virginia School of Law and an expert on sovereign debt restructurings and contracts, in an email.
 “That’s a debatable question.
 I’d argue that they are not.
 But this would be a question for a court.”

-Ratings agencies have downgraded Russia’s debt to “junk” status and said a default is highly likely.
+Ratings agencies like Standard & Poor’s have downgraded Russia’s debt deep into “junk” status and said a default is highly likely.

 “Russia has all the resources needed to service its debts,” said Dmitry Peskov, a Kremlin spokesman.
 “If this blocking continues and transfers for debt repayments are also blocked from these frozen funds, they can be paid out in rubles.”